 Unlike many other industrialized European nations, Austria's employment market is still rather traditional.
 Although there is an obvious trend toward using Internet employment services, online work sites are not universally popular among Austrian employers and work-seekers.

 While online employment and career research websites still play a minor role in the employment market, they continue to grow and will soon be serious competition for the Arbeitsmarktservice-Geschäftsstelle (Austria Employment Service).

 The two main sources of work advertisements and announcements in Austria are newspapers and the state-sponsored employment agency - the Austria Employment Service.

 Although German is the official language of Austria, English is common in some sectors of business and the government.
 There are many positions in Austria that require professionals who are fluent in English and who can speak German at the business conversation level.

 English-speakers prefer to communicate in German whenever possible.
 Fluency in German is a great asset and Austrians do appreciate even limited use of German by foreigners.
-Foreign employment seekers are expected to have at least a basic understanding of German language because knowledge of German is consider necessary to cope with daily office life and life outside work.
+Foreign employment seekers are expected to have at least a basic understanding of the German language because knowledge of German is considered necessary to cope with daily office life and life outside work.